doctorfree/RoonCommandLine/README.md

 - Set the default Roon output zone
 - Set the volume level in a specified Roon zone or zone grouping
 - Select Roon audio zone or zone grouping
+- Enable/disable track fade out and fade in

 In addition, search capabilities have been added to the scripts with partial matching facilities.
 Thus a substring can be supplied to use as a